gustafvh/C-Vision-App/README.md

 # C-Vision-App
-Simple and (for now) **non-polished** Image Recognizition Application that labels what an uploaded image contains.
+Simple and (for now) **non-polished** Image Recognition Application that labels what an uploaded image contains.
 All labels are graded on certainty-scale and top candidates are displayed.

 ## Logo